1my2981/ISAnet/README.md

 # :sunrise_over_mountains: Maintainer
 Chao Fu

-For any questions regarding the dataset or scripts, please open an issue in this repository.
+For any questions regarding the dataset, `pth` or scripts, please open an issue in this repository.